swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 Ok, excellent work!
 But, uh, that's nowhere near the 30X-40X claims you might have seen me make on Twitter.

-Try the following.

 Try the second Om benchmark - it creates 200 todos, toggles them all 5 times, and then deletes them.
 On my 11 inch Macbook it takes around 50ms to render.

-Try the second benchmark Backonbe.js which does the exact same series of operations.
+Now try the second benchmark Backbone.js which does the exact same series of operations.
 On my machine this takes around 2500ms seconds to render.